 Use PayPal Address as Shipping Address: allows the PayPal shipping address to be used on the order, rather than the shipping address from eBay.
 When this option is ticked, additional fields will appear to allow you to enter your PayPal API Credentials which are required for this process.

 Update Product Records: eBay listing ID is required for stock upload to eBay.
-If ticked, automatically download listing ID's as part of the service loop.
+If ticked, automatically download listing IDs as part of the service loop.
 Please note that this can add a delay to your Tradebox service and is not recommended if you have a large number of ebay listings.

 Settings that apply to Tradebox's free stock upload routine.
 See our guide to uploading stock levels for more details.